cipher-ali/FNAF-Text-Game/README.md

 4. Run 'FNAF.exe' to start playing (enjoy! :D)

 ## Potential Problems ❗
 - The two text files that this game uses may not have their contents displayed when playing the game.
+These files can be found in 'FNAF/text/'.
+They are named 'gameMechanics.txt' and 'map.txt'
 - The game probably won't work on macOS or Linux.
 That's an assumption, really.